CarperAI/OpenELM/README.md

 This project aims to replicate the ELM paper in the original [Sodarace](https://doi.org/10.1162/ARTL_a_00185) environment, before applying the technique to more complex code generation problems.

-For more details, see our full research proposal at https://carperai.notion.site/ELM-e8f37b2649944259b1abf9ccaa4edae2
+For more details, see our full research proposal at https://carperai.notion.site/ELM-e8f37b2649944259b1abf9ccaa4edae2.
+The release blog post: https://carper.ai/openelm-release.

 # Architecture
 Roughly, ELM consists of a pipeline of different components: